-- 2. The general marking practice for modules delivered at Level 5 or above is that for summative assessment, where possible, the identity of the student should be unknown to the marker(s).
-Modules delivered at Level 4 (and, where applicable, Level 3) are not subject to this requirement. - Every examination script for modules delivered at Level 5 or above should be marked anonymously.

-4. Where possible, programme assessments for modules delivered at Level 5 or above will be marked anonymously.
+- 2. The general marking practice for modules delivered at Level 5 or above is that for summative assessment, where possible, the identity of the student should be unknown to the marker(s). - 3.
+Every examination script for modules delivered at Level 5 or above should be marked anonymously wherever possible.
+Any exemption to this requirement at programme level should be recorded on the programme specification. - 4.
+Where possible, programme assessments for modules delivered at Level 5 or above will be marked anonymously.
 At the beginning of a module, students will be notified via programme and module information of those assessed activities for which their anonymity will be preserved and those for which it will not.